 People including myself at times get caught up in the latest greatest technology and that really comes second to proper technique, lighting, photo editing and a whole other assortment of factors that contribute to a finished image.

-Which reminds I have a free retouching and portrait lighting mini Photography course you can get access to right here on this page.
+Which reminds I have a retouching and portrait lighting Photography course you can get access to right here on this page.
 It will give you a better idea what some of the raw images look like coming out of the Nikon D810.
-Click Here for the Free Mini Photography Course!
+Check out my Portrait Lighting and Retouching Course Click Here

 Specifications, reviews, and videos don’t tell you the whole story though, if you can get access to a raw image file from both cameras and compare them yourself.
 That is when you will be able to make an informed decision of Canon vs Nikon.
 Below is another image taken with the Nikon D810 and the Nikon 85mm F 1.4G.